Sunday, August 26, 2018

 I know my sexy bad ass, she can be sensual AF.

-I don’t want to be around fake people or people pleasers, I will have to mirror that bullshit.
+I don’t want to be around fake people or people pleasers, I will

 I am not interested in small talk.

-I am an extrovert but my introvert demands a lot of alone time and I love her for that!
+I am an extrovert but my introvert demands a lot of alone time

 I need to create and often.
 If I don’t I get cranky.